perchouli/codernitydb/docs/faq.rst

 Can I add index to existing DB ?
     Yes you can, but you will need to reindex that index to have in it data that were in database already before you add that index. (see :ref:`database_indexes` for details)

+What about tables or collections ?
+    Everything can be done through our Index mechanism see :ref:`tables_colections_q`.

+How does it compare to MongoDB, CouchDB and other "big" NoSQL databases ?
+    It does not compare.
+Different purposes, different design, different use case.
+For some projects it makes sense to use CodernityDB instead of MongoDB, CouchDB and others, for some other not.

 Why Python 3 is not supported ?
     Python 3 introduced many incompatible changes.
-In case of CodernityDB having working version for 2.x and 3.x series in the same codebase without ugly hacks (big monkey-patching etc) is almost impossible.
+In case of CodernityDB having working version for 2.x and 3.x series in the same codebase without ugly hacks (big monkey-patching etc.) is almost impossible.
 If you're interested Python 3 version of CodernityDB contact us.
 Porting CodernityDB to Python 3.x is not hard.
 Python 3.x support in fact was never needed.
 That's why there is no support for it (yet?).

 I want to contribute, what can I do?
     Just fork and create pull request |bitbucket_link|.